 Re-target the users with value offerings.
 If the user is subscribed to your website through e-mail, you can later send them their search result to their e-mail.
 You can also send a discount on the e-mail as well.

 Another search based marketing is basically the search tools like google search, yahoo search.
 You can create retargeting ads on Google display or at Yahoo.
 Now when the user is searching for those products, the search tool will start showing your retargeting ads to the user on different platforms.
 In search based retargeting, you might not know the intent.
 So, don’t bombard users with buy now.
 Rather, showcase some valuable content and build up your trust.

 Retargeting is not for users who have left your website but also to keep the current visitors long enough on your site.
 The longer they stay, the more are the chances of conversions.
 You can create different types of content for your retargeting campaigns for existing visitors:

-- Exit pop-up: Right before they leave, you can show pop-up offering special discount on their 1st purchase.
+- Exit pop-up: Right before they leave, you can show a pop-up offering a special discount on their 1st purchase.
 The goal here is to make the customer.
 The sale value is secondary.

-- Current Offers: Show them a list of current offers which are running on your site.
+- Current Offers: Show them a list of current offers that are running on your site.
 This may again entice visitors to make the 1st purchase.

 - Web Push Notifications: PushEngage

 To make your retargeting, below points comes handy: